The FFV is actively participating in a program called Project Healing Waters Fly Fishing.

 Having supported PHW for the 6 last years, Dan is much deserving of the award.

-David Hall received the 2011 PHW Regional Participant of the year for the Virginia’s Region ( VA and WV).
+David Hall received the 2011 PHWFF Regional Participant of the year for the Virginia’s Region ( VA and WV).

 David was awarded an Orvis Access rod and reel.